How To Use Wax Strips for Baby-Smooth Skin, According To a Dermatologist

 Step 2: Prepare Your Wax Strips

-This is the easiest (and most painless) part of the waxing process.
-Desmarais says that the wax should be “even on both sides” before you begin applying it to the skin.
+This is the waxing process's easiest part.
+Desmarais says the wax should be “even on both sides” before it's applied to the skin.
 Look for wax kits that don't require you to heat up your own wax.
+You'll typically have to remove an adhesive strip to expose the wax bed.

-Desmarais says that you should apply the wax strips in the “same direction as hair growth and smooth the wax strip with your hand to ensure it’s sticking to the skin.”
-Smooth the wax strip out with your hand to make sure that it’s applied properly and that all of the wax is in direct contact with your skin.
+Apply the wax strips in the “same direction as hair growth and smooth the wax strip with your hand to ensure it’s sticking to the skin,” says Desmarais.
+He suggests smoothing the wax strip out with your hand to make sure that it’s applied correctly and that all of the wax is in direct contact with the skin.

 Step 4: Remove The Wax Strip (And The Hair)